andriumon/OpenScienceAI/README.md

 This build has been developed on Python 3.10 and should work with higher versions.

+Check the dependencies folder so you can reproduce the environment in which the software was developed.

 ## Instructions

 1. Copy this repo in whichever directory you like